This article was updated on August 26, 2019 to reflect current information and recommendations.

 For the most impressive color, we suggest a fall hike to Cerro Este overlook.
 The 5.3-mile route starts with a quick crossing of Alameda Creek and a one-mile trek up to High Valley Camp.
 From there, you’ll get a sweeping view of the valley filled with the oranges, greens and browns of the season.
 Then, take the junction toward Cave Rocks and climb the switchbacks until you reach Cerro Este overlook.
 Standing at 1,700 feet in elevation, you can take in views of the park, Calaveras Reservoir and the rolling hills of the Diablo Range.

-Photo courtesy of Castello di Amorosa and Jim Sullivan
+Photo courtesy of Jim Sullivan via Castello di Amorosa

-With its sweeping orchards and gorgeous mountain views, California’s wine country is one of the best places in the country to mix fall foliage with world-class wines.
+With its sweeping orchards and gorgeous mountain views, California’s wine country is one of the best places in the country to mix fall foliage with world-class food and drink.
 And what better setting than on the grounds of an authentically-built, 13th-century Tuscan castle?
 Open 364 days a year, Castello di Amorosa is a romantic and stunning destination year-round.
-As fall color finds Napa Valley, you can roam two levels of the castle, taste Italian-inspired wines, enjoy a pairing and take a tour with golden orchards on all sides.
-Check out the winery’s upcoming events to take your visit up a notch!
+As fall color sweeps throught Napa Valley, you can roam two levels of the castle, taste Italian-inspired wines, enjoy a pairing and take a tour with golden orchards on all sides.

-However, if you want to step out of the car, we suggest a hike through Sonoma Valley Regional Park.
-The parks main trails both take you through orange oak canopies.
-The 1.2-mile paved trail is ADA-accessible.
+If you want to step out of the car, we suggest a hike through Sonoma Valley Regional Park.
+The park’s main trails take you through orange oak canopies, and the 1.2-mile paved trail is ADA-accessible.
 It runs through the center of the park and stretches from Highway 12 across to scenic Arnold Drive.
 The Corridor Ridge Trail is 1.15 miles and climbs to a small ridge on the park’s southern boundary.
 Following the wooded ridge across the park before descending near Arnold Drive, you’ll get views of the whole valley and plenty of the changing leaves both near and far.

-This year-round state park straddles the boundary between Sonoma and Napa Counties, offering some of the best scenery in North Bay.
+This year-round state park straddles the boundary between Sonoma and Napa Counties, offering some of the best scenery north of San Francisco.
 From an elevation of 2,729 feet, views from the top of Bald Mountain include the Sierras to the east, San Francisco Bay and Mount Diablo to the south, Mount Tamalpais to the southwest, the Coastal Range and the Pacific to the west and Mount Saint Helena to the north.

 To get to the peak, it’ll take you 5.6 miles and approximately three hours on an out and back trail.
 Begin on either Stern Trail or Lower Bald Mountain and turn right on Bald Mountain.
 The Bald Mountain Loop adds just one mile.
 For this option, turn right onto Gray Pine Trail after the summit; then turn right on Meadow Trail.

 If you want to put the fall in waterfall, venture out on an autumn hike on the 2-mile Canyon-Pony Gate Loop!
-For more details on the trails and routes, check out the park website.
+For more details on the trails and routes, check out the park website here.

 Praised as Sonoma’s hidden gem, Quarryhill is a wild Asian woodland, intentionally not manicured and featuring one of the largest collections of wild-sourced Asian plants in the world.
 Beginning around 1987, the garden was grown from the remains of an abandoned quarry and has since become a twenty five-acre paradise.
-Magnolias, dogwoods, maples, birches, roses, lilies, rhododendrons transform during autumn with ponds, waterfalls, and vistas of the Sonoma Valley nestled in surprising and restful places.
-Pay the admission fee and explore the Glen Ellen grounds with a docent-led tour or a self-guided adventure.
+Magnolias, dogwoods, maples, birches, roses, lilies and rhododendrons transform during autumn with ponds, waterfalls and vistas of the Sonoma Valley nestled in surprising and restful places.
+You can pay the admission fee and explore the Glen Ellen grounds with a docent-led tour or a self-guided adventure.

-If you have a favorite spot for fall foliage in the Bay Area, let us know in the comments.
+If you have a favorite spot for fall foliage in the Bay Area, let us know in the comments below and it may be included next year!